 - $1000 for stolen, lost, or damaged baggage

+Another South American travel insurance company, AIG Travel Guard, offers three plans.
 If you’re an avid traveler, get their Annual Plan that covers all trips you take in a year.
-Meanwhile, the Pack N’ Go plan is for the last-minute trip you planned for your birthday or one-time vacations.
+Meanwhile, the Pack N’ Go plan is for the last-minute trip you planned for your birthday or one-time vacation.

-You can further insure your one-time trip with Deluxe, Preferred, or Essential coverage, as per your trip’s duration and cost.
+You can further ensure your one-time trip with Deluxe, Preferred, or Essential coverage per your trip’s duration and cost.
 New York state residents can choose from a Platinum, Gold, or Silver plan, according to their needs.

 If you’re a retiree planning to travel the world with your partner, IMG Travel Insurance is an excellent option since they have a particular package for travelers over 65.

-Apart from the GlobeHopper Senior Plan aimed at retired travelers, the company also has plans for students, government workers, business travelers, and expats.
-Their main focus is on international health insurance, travel, and medical insurance.
+Apart from the GlobeHopper Senior Plan aimed at retired travelers, the company also has plans for students, government workers, business travelers, and ex-pats.
+Their primary focus is international health insurance, travel, and medical insurance.

 - 150% of the trip’s cost for interruption coverage